jarmoni/hsp-spec/README.md

   * *MessageID* (4-Byte): The *MessageID* is used to correlate messages to their Acknowledges or Errors.
 They are defined by the sender of the message and can be arbitrary numbers.
 The same *MessageID* MUST only be reused once a response was received for it.
-The recipient SHOULD allow at least 128 bits for the *MessageID* to support UUIDs.
   * *Type* (2-Byte): Valid values are specified by the application.
 The *Type* defines the format of the *Payload*.
   * *Payload* (*ByteArray*): Arbitrary data.